 It’s also important to note that Teit spent very little time in the region doing this research.
 While he did have some Native informants, there is a lot of “unknown” area on his map, areas which any scholar of tribal people immersed in the subjects would know enough to assign tribal territories on a map.
 Teit’s inexperience with the Columbia regional tribal subjects makes some of his migration research suspect.
 Even though he understood tribal culture well, that is not a substitute for living with the information for years and understanding more deeply the context of his research.

 As noted on the blog previously, this history has been used by U.S. agents and anthropologists to assign the Molala people the southern Cascades and large sections of eastern Oregon as their territory.
 However, during the contact and settlement period 1775-1880s, there were no Molala living in eastern Oregon and no evidence that they lived in the Cascades or used the range as their sole territory.
-The pre-settlement histories, however, reveal that there were changes and demographic movements happening in the Oregon territory to tribes well before contact, and some of these changes may be related to the introduction of the horse traded from the Spanish empire and the press of civilization on tribes in eastern North America.
+The pre-settlement histories, however, reveal that there were changes and demographic movements happening in the Oregon territory to tribes well before contact, and some of these changes may be related to the introduction of the horse traded from the Spanish empire and the press of European peoples colonizing the east on tribes in eastern North America.
+The press of “Western Civilization” was thought to reach across the continent causing tribes to move and adjust their territories.